Kjersten Nett, R.D., L.D.

 - Read restaurant menus online ahead of time, if possible, to be sure there are options for you.

 - Eat out early or late when a restaurant is less busy and better able to address your needs.

-Gluten-free recipes can have the same nutritional value and same great taste as traditional recipes, so you shouldn’t hesitate to explore gluten-free foods.
+Gluten-free recipes can have the same nutritional value and great taste as traditional recipes.
+Don't hesitate to explore gluten-free foods.
 In some cases, gluten-free recipes can have added benefits, such as increased fiber and protein.

 Try these gluten-free recipes today: